Skip to main content

 Hawker plates — Singapore street food at its most accessible

-Deepavali sweets dominate October's food calendar — muruku (crispy savoury spirals), laddu (sweet flour balls), jalebi (deep-fried orange spirals soaked in syrup), and gulab jamun (milk dumplings in rose syrup).
+Deepavali sweets dominate October's food calendar from mid-October onward: muruku (crispy savoury spirals), laddu (sweet flour balls), jalebi (deep-fried orange spirals soaked in syrup), and gulab jamun (milk dumplings in rose syrup).

 The Tekka Centre and the Deepavali Festival Village stalls along Campbell Lane are the best places to graze.
-Indian restaurants run special Deepavali tasting menus — The Song of India (Michelin-starred) and Thevar are upscale options.
+Indian restaurants run special Deepavali tasting menus from mid-October; The Song of India (Michelin-starred), Thevar, and Komala Vilas are the strongest options.

 Year-round Singapore essentials: chicken rice at Tian Tian Maxwell, chilli crab at Jumbo or Long Beach, bak kut teh at Founder, laksa at 328 Katong, and the full hawker rotation.

-Tekka Centre in Little India is at peak liveliness.
+Tekka Centre in Little India is at peak liveliness through October as Deepavali approaches.

 #Nightlife